 The JudgingAll written entries will be judged against the set criteria as outlined in the entry form by our exclusive panel of expert judges, chaired by Stuart Houston.
 From this three finalists in each category will be chosen.

 Each of the three finalists in each category will then be interviewed to explain and discuss their entry further.
 Finalists in the indoor and outdoor producer of the year award will also be visited on-site by our judges to determine the winner.
+Shortlisted entrants into Trainee of the Year will be invited for an interview in London.

 Who are the Judges